A few years earlier, new air conditioners were coming with inverter technology in it.

 Disadvantage of inverter AC

 There is no such disadvantage of an inverter AC.
-Though it is a little more expensive than the normal AC
+It only cost more by 10-20% from traditional ACs.

 |Factors||Non Inverter AC||Inverter AC|